MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/setup-hci-system-alerts.md

     :::image type="content" source="media/alerts-logs-insights/workbooks-insights.png" alt-text="Screenshot of the workbooks and parameters for alerts." lightbox="media/alerts-logs-insights/workbooks-insights.png":::

-3. Once the workbook loads, set your time range, subscriptions and other parameters.
+3. Once the workbook loads, set your time range, subscriptions, and other parameters.

 4. Select one of the tabs to view the health of your resources.
 For example, select **Servers** to view the health of servers in your cluster.